 Example: HSBC Bank-Calendar Year 2018- Unqualified/Clean Audit Report

-In our opinion HSBC (“The Company”) Group financial statements and parent company financial statements:
+In our opinion, HSBC (“The Company”) Group financial statements and parent company financial statements:

-- Gives a true and fair view of the state of the company’s affairs on 31 December 2018 and of the company’s profit and cash flows for the yearCash Flows For The YearCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+- Gives a true and fair view of the state of the company’s affairs on 31st Dec 2018 and of the company’s profit and cash flows for the yearCash Flows For The YearCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. then ended;

 - Have been prepared in accordance with the requirements of the Companies Act 2006, and complying requirements of the Group financial statements, Article 4 of the IAS Regulation; and